Cranbrook School, Kent: History

-The school was founded after the death of John Blubery, a yeoman of the King's Armoury.
+The school was founded in 1518 after the death of John Blubery, a yeoman of the King's Armoury.
 In his will he decreed that if the child of his daughter be a girl, then his mansion house be turned into a free school for the poor children of Cranbrook.
-Queen Elizabeth I granted the school charter in 1574, which is now housed in the library.
+Elizabeth I granted the school a royal charter in 1574, which is now housed in the library.

 Recent history

 In 2003 alumnus Piers Sellers, a NASA astronaut, took a copy of the school charter into space with him.
 A photo is exhibited in the school cafeteria.
-In 2005 Sellers opened the school's observatory, which is named after him.
+In 2005, Sellers opened the school's observatory, which is named after him.
 This observatory houses the 22.5-inch Alan Young telescope operated by the Cranbrook and District Science and Astronomy Society (CADSAS).
-In May 2010 Sellers took into outer space aboard the Space Shuttle an original watercolour portrait of Cranbrook School painted by Brenda Barratt.
+In May 2010, Sellers took into outer space aboard the Space Shuttle an original watercolour portrait of Cranbrook School painted by Brenda Barratt.
 The painting was later returned to the school with official NASA verification that it has travelled into space.
-In 2018, a new day house specifically for the 120 students in Years 7 and 8 was named after Sellers, although now students from any grade can be in sellers.
+In 2018, a new day house specifically for the 120 students in Years 7 and 8 was named after Sellers, although now students from any grade can be in Sellers.